woudc/woudc-data-registry/docs/running.rst

 in this process.
 The UV Index can be generated from a single process to build the entire index.

-woudc-data-registry product uv-index generate /path/to/archive/root
+woudc-data-registry product uv-index generate <flags> /path/to/archive/root
-    Delete all records from the uv_index_hourly table and use all Spectral and Broadband files to generate uv_index_hourly records.
+    Delete all records from the uv_index_hourly table and use all Spectral and Broadband files to generate uv_index_hourly records. <flags> are as
+    follows:

+    | -y (yes) Automatically accept all permission checks

+woudc-data-registry product uv-index update <options> <flags> /path/to/archive/root
+    Only generate uv_index_hourly table entries using files within a year range.
+    No records are deleted.
+If a start or end year is not specified, then no lower or upper bound will be used within the year range.
+    <flags> are as follows.

+    | -y (yes) Automatically accept all permission checks

+    <options are as follows.

+    | -sy (start-year) Optional lower bound of year range
+    | -ey (end-year) Optional upper bound of year range